DSR-RHIT/me447-visualizing-data/cm/cm502_software-lab.md

   - Select a location on your computer to save the project
   - Click *Create Project* to create a new directory

-The new project directory will be all of these things:

-  - a directory or “folder” on your computer
-  - a local Git repository linked to a remote GitHub repository
+The new project directory will be all of these things: a directory or “folder” on your computer; a local Git repository linked to a remote GitHub repository;
-  - an RStudio Project
+an RStudio Project.

 Check yourself

   - Close RStudio
-  - Restart RStudio
+  - Launch the portfolio R project `portfolio-last-first.Rproj`
   - You should see a `Git` tab in a pane ribbon as well as in the RStudio top ribbon